piluc/TWBC/README.md

 save_centrality_values("sfob_600.txt", Float64.(BigFloat.(b)));
 ```

 In order to avoid overflow errors, big number data structures are used by the above functions, resulting in significantly higher execution times.
-If we are sure that the overflow errors do not occur, then we can change the number data structure in the first lines of the file `Algorithm4.jl`.
+If we are sure that the overflow errors do not occur, then we can change the number data structure in the first lines of the file `TemporalBetweenness.jl`.

 ## Analysing the ranking correlations